iltenahmet/iltenahmet.github.io/content/blog/on-being-a-winner.md

 Emotions precede action.
 And belief precedes emotions.

-The most straightforward way to get into such an emotional state is the **belief** that one is a winner.
+The most straightforward way to get into such an emotional state is through the **belief** that one is a winner.

 The kind of belief that requires no explanation or justification.
 When something bad happens, the kind that says "Doesn't matter, because I'm a winner.", and when something good happens, the kind that goes "Of course it happened, because I'm a winner.".